ryanburda/git-wt/README.md

 project name is derived from the URL and created under the current directory, matching `git clone`'s behavior.

-A plain `git clone --bare` isn't usable for day-to-day development: it's built to be a server-side mirror, so it maps every upstream branch into `refs/heads/*` and has no local/remote distinction.
+A plain `git clone --bare` isn't ideal for day-to-day development since it's built to be a server-side mirror.
+This means it maps every upstream branch into `refs/heads/*` and has no local/remote distinction.
 This command restores it:

 - sets `remote.origin.fetch` to the standard `+refs/heads/*:refs/remotes/origin/*`